Last updated on 2026-04-20

 Graduates of the Associate of Arts - Environmental Studies program can pursue a variety of career paths in Canada, including:

-• Conservation Officer: Works to protect wildlife and natural resources through enforcement of laws and regulations.
+- Conservation Officer: Works to protect wildlife and natural resources, enforcing laws and regulations related to environmental conservation.

-• Research Assistant: Supports environmental research projects, collecting data and analyzing findings.
+- Research Assistant: Supports environmental research projects, collecting data and analyzing findings to contribute to scientific knowledge.

-• Sustainability Coordinator: Develops and implements sustainability initiatives within organizations to reduce their carbon footprint.
+- Sustainability Coordinator: Develops and implements sustainability initiatives within organizations to promote eco-friendly practices.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.